Error-331/code_tests/docs/bible/links.md

 Black Kettles - April 13 (Galatians 6:1);

 Locker Room Talk - April 14 (we are all sinners without exception, God's law);

+God's Will and Ours - April 15 (surrender wholly to Jesus, do not be a hypocrite);